Maria1709/Python-Project.py/README.md

 ![PIC28](images/snip28.PNG)
- Above are the names of the Iris flowers
+ These are the names of the Iris flowers